innoave/asserting/README.md

 2. helpful error messages in case of failing assertions
 3. colored diffs between expected and actual values
 4. provide a reasonable number of assertions out of the box
+5. chaining of multiple assertions on the same subject (see ["Chaining assertions"])
-5. soft assertions (execute multiple assertions before panicking) (see ["Soft assertions"])
+6. soft assertions (execute multiple assertions before panicking) (see ["Soft assertions"])
-6. do not require that asserted types have to implement traits if it is not absolutely necessary
+7. do not require that asserted types have to implement traits if it is not absolutely necessary
-7. support for asserting custom types with provided assertions
+8. support for asserting custom types with provided assertions
-8. writing custom assertions requires minimal effort
+9. writing custom assertions requires minimal effort
-9. support no-std environments
+10. support no-std environments

 For an overview of the provided features and many examples on how to use `asserting` see the [crate-level documentation][docs-url].